 Social media domination has grown substantially in recent years, with popular social networking sites such as Facebook, Instagram, Twitter, and Snapchat leading the way.
-Social media usage has increased at an unprecedented rate over the last decade, owing to the dominance of Facebook and Instagram in the social media ecosystem.
+The usage of Social media has increased at an unprecedented rate over the last decade, owing to the dominance of Facebook and Instagram in the social media ecosystem.
 Social media has seen a considerable increase in active monthly users over the previous two years, and the numbers show no signs of slowing down.

 It’s almost amazing to observe how social media has changed over the last decade.
 Today, social media dominance has reached such proportions that people in the most remote regions of the world are aware of, and likely use, Facebook, and Instagram.
 In terms of audience reach and engagement, Facebook leads the social media arena, but Instagram may also make a splash.
 This article examines two major social networking platforms and explains how they vary.